 Yeah, it was a real story.
 That’s what made it even more profound because he was a man who used to be a guard on the west side, but he moved away because he couldn’t bear the thought of having an enemy.
 He always carried something with him that didn’t allow him to live his life to the fullest.

 His daughter brought him back to Berlin and booked an Airbnb on the east side.
 The guy who came to deliver the key, started talking like, well, why are you here?
 They found out they were each other shadows at the Berlin Wall.
 The story that the guy from the east side started to tell when the wall came down, he started to travel on his bicycle through Europe and stayed at people’s houses.
 That was also an angle that we didn’t use in the actual campaign, but he could have been the original Airbnb guest because he was staying in people’s houses while traveling.

 As I said earlier in this conversation that there are no coincidences.
 I really believe that nothing is random.
 Here, you have another example of that where what are the odds that somebody who was a previous guard stays at Airbnb and the person showing up to deliver the key was his counterpart on the east.

 Amazing story, but the way it was taught in the animated video is also very touchy, which allows us to travel very far in all kinds of media in the attention that we got.

 Is that video still available?
-If I can, maybe I’ll embed it into the show notes for this episode so our listeners can go check that out and watch the video.
+Our listeners can go check that out and watch the video.